1. Home

 Time to fill: Definition

 The time to fill indicates the time required in a company to successfully fill a vacant position with a new employee.
-It is therefore synonymously referred to as vacancy time or filling time.
-The value is calculated in days.

 The key figure usually includes at least the following steps: